 From a very young age, the phrase “The Brothers Grimm” has captivated me, and when I see it in my mind’s eye, I visualize the letters G-R-I-M-M in mahogany-inked calligraphy with extravagant loops like twisted roots for the downward swoops of the “r” and double m’s.

-The real Jacob and Wilhelm, scholars with an interest in preserving oral history, most likely did not sit around hearths in cottages.
-(Indeed, they interviewed middle-class women to collect their tales).
-However, the imaginative illustrations I saw in “The House in the Woods” left the mystique of the Brothers Grimm intact.
-If anything, the more I learned, the more enchanting the stories became.
+The real Jacob and Wilhelm, scholars with an interest in preserving oral history, most likely did not personally recite fairy tales around hearths in cottages.
+However, the imaginative illustrations I saw in “The House in the Woods” left the mystique of the Brothers Grimm intact; the more I learned, the more enchanting the stories became.

 Thank you Martha Scott, Leslie McGrath, and the Osborne Collection for an enriching afternoon in the magical company of the Brothers Grimm!
 Your book house is a jewel worthy of the finest scholars in the land!